soundcloud/roshi/cluster/README.md

 		del(key+, member)
 ```

+Script execution is atomic, and a single logical key is deterministically
-These properties ensure that every possible finite set of (WriteOp +
+stored on a single node.
+These properties ensure that every possible finite
-KeyScoreMember) operations resolves to the same final state, regardless of the
+set of (WriteOp + KeyScoreMember) operations resolves to the same final state,
-execution order.
-Stated another way, any valid [linearization][aphyr] of those
+regardless of the execution order.
+(I think another way of stating that is
-operations is equal to any of its permutations.
-I think.
+that any valid [linearization][aphyr] of write operations is equal to any of
+that linearization's permutations.
+Feedback on this point would be
+appreciated.)
+Interleaved reads will always return correct data from the
+perspective of that specific history.

 [aphyr]: http://aphyr.com/posts/309-knossos-redis-and-linearizability